Charlie Sheen: 1983–1999: Breakthrough and stardom

 Sheen next starred in the political thriller Shadow Conspiracy (1997), a commercial and critical failure.
-Total Film review has described the film as Sheen's "latest attempt to send his career to the gas chamber".
-His next release, the action comedy film Money Talks (1997), was his last box office success of the decade.
+Total Film review described the film as Sheen's "latest attempt to send his career to the gas chamber".
+His next release, the action comedy film Money Talks (1997), co-starring Chris Tucker, received mostly negative reviews but was his last box office success of the decade.
+Variety wrote that "Sheen, in a considerably less flashy role, gives one of his better performances.
+He understands he's meant to be the calming influence in this scenario and perfectly effects the slick, slightly vain, low-key demeanor of CNN's Linden Soles".
 He then began working primarily in the direct-to-video market, often credited as Charles Sheen.
 His first role under that name was as a firefighter who harasses his neighbors in the thriller Bad Day on the Block (1997), released as Under Pressure in some markets.
 The A.V.
-Club praised Sheen and co-star Mare Winningham for delivering "surprisingly textured, multidimensional performances."
-Sheen's subsequent Charles roles included the crime comedy Free Money (1998, opposite Marlon Brando in his final leading role), the serial killer thriller Postmortem (1998, directed by Albert Pyun); and the action film No Code of Conduct (1998), which he co-wrote and produced.
-Sheen returned to the theatrical releases by playing a fictional version of himself in the Spike Jonze film Being John Malkovich (1999) in a performance that's been described as an "inspired cameo" by Roger Ebert.
-PopMatters review highlighted Sheen's role as maintaining a "grim sort of reality," especially considering his real-life struggles at the time, which added depth to his performance.
-As a part of the ensemble cast, he was nominated for the Screen Actors Guild Award for the Outstanding Performance By a Cast.
+Club praised Sheen and co-star Mare Winningham for delivering "surprisingly textured, multidimensional performances".

+Sheen's subsequent Charles roles included the crime comedy Free Money (1998, opposite Marlon Brando in his final leading role), the serial killer thriller Postmortem (1998, directed by Albert Pyun), and the action film No Code of Conduct (1998), the last of which he co-wrote and produced.
+Sheen returned to theatrical releases by playing a fictional version of himself in the Spike Jonze film Being John Malkovich (1999) in a performance that Roger Ebert described as an "inspired cameo".
+PopMatters review highlighted Sheen's role as maintaining a "grim sort of reality", especially considering his real-life struggles at the time, which added depth to his performance.
+As a part of the ensemble cast, he was nominated for the Actor Award for the Outstanding Performance By a Cast.